St. Peter's Episcopal Church

 Treat the Gospels as Marcus Borg said, as "eulogies of Jesus' life," sharing the wonders of his teachings and hallmarks of his life.
 The epistles, or letters, that follow from the next generation of believers are one-way conversations from the various communities with which Paul, Peter, John, etc., spent time.

 Quarterly, beginning in the fall, we will take time to see where folks are, what clarifications you might want, and what insights you have gained.
-On your mark . . . get set . . .
-GO!
+First discussion, Sunday, September 17 at 11:30 in the Library.

 The Music Academy, a Children's Music Program for children ages 4 and up follows the Royal School of Church Music comprehensive curriculum, “A Voice for Life,” that provides a framework for developing musical skills.
 Children in different age groups meet each Wednesday afternoon to learn musical skills and record their achievements on progress cards, as they work toward earning ribbon awards.
 They grow in self-confidence, personal expression, and even teamwork as they develop a lifelong appreciation for music.